python/cpython/Doc/library/typing.rst

    as either required or non-required respectively.

-   For more information, see :class:`TypedDict` and :pep:`655` (Marking individual TypedDict items as required or potentially-missing).
+   For more information, see :class:`TypedDict` and :pep:`655` ("Marking individual TypedDict items as required or potentially-missing").

    .. versionadded:: 3.11